-- Number One, keeping it simple: The more colours, typefaces, different styles of images you have, the less memorable and recognisable you’re going to become.
+- Number One, keeping it simple: The more colours, typefaces, and different styles of images you have, the less memorable and recognisable you're going to become.

 And that goes for messages too.

-- Number two is substance: And what I mean by that is to base it on actual substance.
+- Number two is the substance: And what I mean by that is to base it on actual substance.
 So, the design is meant to communicate.
-It’s meant to communicate the right message to the right audience.
+It's meant to communicate the right message to the right audience.

 So, you need to be working on your brand and what that stands for before you decide on the visuals that are going to support that.